ql-io/ql-unit/README.md

 		tables:__dirname + '/tables',            // <-- input for ql.io-engine
 		config:__dirname + '/config/dev.json'}); // <-- input for ql.io-engine

+This one statement provides the machinary to run 100s of tests.

 #### Example Select with mock response